The Mission and Philosophy of Campus Ministry

 The Campus Ministry community runs as a collaborative community in which members are encouraged to offer suggestions about possible initiatives for the Campus Ministry team meetings and activities.
 We begin from the above identified formal Church documents in shaping the Campus Ministry program and desired outcomes and we then proceed with candid, open input from community members at all levels, as judged feasible and practicable for us to attempt.
 In truth, we are unable to pursue every suggestion, so we try to collaboratively distill incoming opportunities in terms of what is honestly manageable for us to implement.
 Members of the Campus Ministry community are members of various faith traditions and this diversity ensures suggested input from Catholic and non-Catholic media sources, and, of course, we consider suggestions based on successful initiatives at other colleges and universities, beginning with our SEPCHE core and moving outward.

 Campus Ministry receives ongoing weekly verbal feedback and input from all levels of membership at our weekly meetings.
 We do also ask for written feedback from participants in campus ministry activities and initiatives with some frequency.
 Some of the instruments used to solicit input and feedback are informal instruments designed, in effect, for rapid dissemination and collection in such a way as not to be disruptive for students and others who gather for given activities or meetings.
-Other instruments for assessment invite more lengthy and reflective feedback in written form and some of these more formal instruments are designed in collaboration with Chad May and his team from the University Office of Institutional Research, our on-site experts in data gathering and processing.
+Other instruments for assessment invite more lengthy and reflective feedback in written form and some of these more formal instruments are designed in collaboration with the University Office of Institutional Research, our on-site experts in data gathering and processing.
 The challenge is ALWAYS to strive to gather data for assessment from participants in the least obtrusive way such that the process of requesting assessment data from participants does not, in itself, become disruptive to the spiritual, educational, professional and social goals of the given activity itself.

 In truth, several of our Campus Ministry initiatives and activities are paramount to our Catholic identity and to our Mission and Core Values.
 Certainly it is essential that we offer the sacraments of the Church daily.
 Certainly it is essential that as a Catholic University we participate in the annual National March For Life in Washington, D.C.
 On campus, our weekly meetings foster and build community among students and our on campus activities and initiatives generate lively interest and dynamic participation.
 The “Jesus All Nighter” is eagerly anticipated by members of the campus community at all levels.
 The night rosary evenings have grown into enjoyable evenings of prayer in fall and spring semesters.
 Faculty retreats have been very well received over the years.
 In effect, each Campus Ministry meeting and initiative proclaims and celebrates our Catholic identity as well as our Mission and Core Values.
 The challenge, across the campus community, is to achieve similar commitment to our Mission and Core Values at every level and from every organization and from every component of the University community.